-- There will be no fee reduction for child illness or holidays. - There will be no refunds when a Dayhome is closed less than 10 days due to illness or educator holidays.
+- There will be no fee reduction for child illness or holidays. - There will be no refunds when a Dayhome is closed 10 days or less due to illness or educator holidays.
+This is dictated by the Government and not Child Development Dayhomes, as part of the Affordability Funding Model.
+If you have concerns, please call Childcare Connect at 1-844-644-5165 or email childcare@gov.ab.ca.
 Families are encouraged to contact the agency to find back up care. - Agency fees are not pro-rated. - The registration fee is non-refundable. - The deposit is non-refundable but will go towards the first month's fees.